rowlandhill/ruby-study/study.md

 # Ruby Study

-The purpose of this study is to get you aquanited with Ruby as a programming language.
+The purpose of this study is to get you aquainted with Ruby as a programming language.

 ## Required Activities